Skip to content

 Monona Terrace along Wisconsin's Capital City State Trail | Photo courtesy Travel Wisconsin

 A stroll or roll down the trail is always a fulfilling experience, but add in some visual appeal and a dash of history, and you’ve got near-perfection.
-From stunning Victorian homes to industrial factories from a bygone era to structures designed by famed architect Frank Lloyd Wright—no matter your architectural penchant—you’re sure to find a building (or two, or three) to gawk at while traversing these rail-trails.
+From stunning Victorian homes to industrial factories from a bygone era to structures designed by famed architect Frank Lloyd Wright—no matter your architectural penchant—you’re sure to find a building (or two, or three) to gawk at while traversing these rail-trail architecture highlights.

 Bloomingdale Trail (Illinois)